4uffin/web-scraper-project/README.md

 ## License

-This project is open source.
-Please ensure you comply with the terms of service of any websites you crawl.
+This project is under the MIT License.
+Visit [LICENSE](LICENSE) for more information.